T-Mobile US: Un-carrier movement

 Starting in 2013, T-Mobile launched the Un-carrier marketing campaign.
 This movement introduced a slew of new tactics to offer consumers cheaper rate plans, cheaper global coverage, and several other benefits.
 T-Mobile CEO John Legere laid out an "Un-Carrier manifesto" highlighting the approach and goals he wanted the company to pursue.
 One popular Un-carrier move features T-Mobile Tuesdays, where customers are offered a variety of free products and also able to win prizes.
 The most recent Un-carrier campaign is titled "T-Mobile One".
 This is a new family plan offering, replacing all previous plans and is an all-inclusive unlimited plan, giving unlimited talk, text, and data.
 The only caveat being a video streaming on any device is limited to 480p resolution.
 CEO John Legere in an interview said "The biggest pain point that a million customers told me about is that they hate data buckets.
 And we had such success with Binge On that we wanted to turn our company into somebody that's selling a monthly subscription to the internet, all in, unlimited."
 As of October 7, 2016, about a quarter of the overall account numbers have moved over to T-Mobile One, and about three-quarters of new postpaid accounts are activating on T-Mobile One.

 Labor relations

 T-Mobile US employees and two labor unions have led multiple unionization attempts beginning as early as 2001.

 Formation of TU

 Hundreds of T-Mobile employees, with the backing of the Communications Workers of America (CWA) and the German union ver.di, have come together as TU to gain representation at T-Mobile.
 In July 2011, technicians in Connecticut, voted for representation by the Communications Workers of America-TU.
 On September 25, 2013, MetroPCS workers in Harlem, NY, voted for a union voice and representation by CWA-TU.

+Lobbying and political influence

+In 2025, T-Mobile was one of the donors who funded the White House's East Wing demolition, and planned building of a ballroom.